twotwentyseven/handbook/appraisal-programme.md

 ### Route 1: Observation

-The observation route includes more regular code reviews and meetings with your team lead and occasionally with Eric and Nathan.
+The observation route includes more regular code reviews and meetings with your team lead and occasionally with Nathan or Poppy.

 Any new team member will automatically go on the observation route for the first six months.
 This includes the first three months of probation (probation periods may be set for a longer duration depending on the position but this will be made clear during the hiring process).